Invariant Einstein metrics on generalized Wallach spaces: Description of Einstein metrics on generalized Wallach spaces

 Theorem \ref{odomains} and Table 2 give us the explicit number of Einstein invariant metrics (up to a homothety) on every generalized Wallach space $G/H$ with simple $G$ except $SO(k+l+m)/SO(k)\times SO(l)\times SO(m)$.

-\begin{remark} The examples of generalized Wallach spaces satisfying the property $(a_1,a_2,a_3)\in O_2$ are interesting, since they give an affirmative answer to the question of Christoph B\"{o}hm on the existence of specific examples of generalized Wallach spaces with this property. \end{remark}
+\begin{remark} Note that the above examples satisfying $(a_1,a_2,a_3)\in O_2$ are interesting, since they give an affirmative answer to the question of Prof. Christoph B\"{o}hm on the existence of specific examples of generalized Wallach spaces with this property. \end{remark}